 About Basal Cell Carcinoma

 Basal cell carcinoma (BCC) is the most common form of skin cancer arising from basal cells residing within the dermal-epidermal junction of the skin.
 This cancer is usually easily detectable as it forms plaques, nodules, or scabs on the surface of the skin.
-Basal Cell Carcinoma of the skin are the least aggressive skin cancers that we treat.
+Basal Cell Carcinomas of the skin are the least aggressive skin cancers that we treat in Orange County.
 These cancers only cause local tissue invasion and some destruction, and almost never metastasize.
 Basal Cell Carcinoma of the skin are very slow growing as a rule with some lesions taking many months to evolve.

 More Complicated BCC